JuliaEditorSupport/julia-intellij/CONTRIBUTING.md

 0. Name your files like `julia-xxx.kt`
 0. Put all highly related classes into a single file
 0. Use English, but we also read Chinese so if you only know Chinese just use it
+0. Write commit message starts with `[ issue id or refactor type ]`

 ## You don't have to